-- Charging a Nissan LEAF therefore costs only 2p per mile
+- Cost of a running a Nissan LEAF is only 2p per mile.

 Click here to read more about the cost of charging an electric car.

-Charging your Nissan LEAF can be done anywhere with access to a reliable electrical supply, but the vast majority of charging takes place with dedicated electric vehicle charging points.
+You can charge a Nissan LEAF anywhere with access to reliable electrical supply, but the majority of charging takes place at home with a dedicated electric vehicle charging point.

-- Destination charging points at places like supermarkets and car parks are available across the UK and are often free to use for the duration of your stay.
+- Public charging stations at car parks and supermarkets for example are available across the UK and are typically free to use.

-- Rapid charging points are designed to charge your car’s battery to 80% capacity in around 30 minutes and are usually found at motorway service stations.
+- Rapid chargers found at motorway service stations charge your car’s battery to 80% capacity in around 30 minutes.

 Free home charger fully installed for Nissan LEAF customers: From July 1st, 2016 all new LEAFs (purchased with financing) or used LEAFs purchased through a Nissan dealership will get a free home charging point fully installed by POD Point.
 The offer only applies to standard home installations which are eligible for the OLEV grant.